 The last weekend to host a Spring 2024 event will be April 26 and 27.

 Student Organization Events

 Student Organization Events are different from social events hosted in theme, fraternity & sorority, or special interest residential spaces.
-Student Organization Events are events with the purpose of advancing the mission and vision of an organization through education, advocacy, and/or community engagement.
+Student Organization Events are events to advance the mission and vision of an organization through education, advocacy, and/or community engagement.
 This includes both events that are for members-only and events open to the community.
 Campus Life (OCL) is available to speak to any organization requesting assistance on how to plan a proper event.
 However, any events that include/require contracts, work with vendors, invoices, etc. require Student Life/OCL approval.
 All organizations should follow Office for Campus Life's event registration process, which includes making necessary space reservations on ReserveTufts and submitting the Event Registration form on JumboLife.

 Social Events with Alcohol